Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Zapier if you prioritize teams automating cross-app workflows.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Zapier if your daily work is mostly AI-powered no-code workflow automation across 6,000+ apps.
 Cursor scores higher in user reviews (4.7 vs 4.5).
 Both offer free tiers — try each before committing.

 Cursor